Designing a curriculum that can help to bridge the attainment gap

 Time to reflect and plan

-Louise and Robyn’s Curriculum for Senior Leaders programme finishes in July 2021.
-They both hope that it will help them to decide how to design the curriculum to best support students’ lost learning in what’s left of the academic year.
+Louise and Robyn’s programme is due to finish in July 2021, and they hope it will help them to decide how to design the curriculum to best support students’ lost learning in what’s left of the academic year.

 “I hope the programme will support us as a senior leadership team looking at what elements of the curriculum are now a priority,” says Robyn.
 “What are the key things that we must cover?
 What are we going to try to do?
 And what are we going to have to leave out because we’re not going to have the time?”